- Symptoms of Eczema

 - Peeling, flaking, dry skin which is red, brown or grey.

-- The itching causes increased stress, sleep problems, and difficulty in concentrating.
+- The itching can cause increased stress, sleep problems, and difficulty in concentrating.

 There is no one cause of eczema, but it appears it’s connected with some dysfunction of the immune system along with elevated inflammation.